intel/fastuidraw/README.md

 Building
 ========
   "make targets" to see all build targets and the list of environmental variables that control what is built and how.
+On MS-Windows, the helper library NEGL is NOT built by default and on other platforms it is.

 Installing
 ==========